 Former US President Bill Clinton has stated that this is his favorite Beatles song. (thanks, Adrian - Wilmington, DE)

 In 1966, this song took home the Grammy Award for Best Contemporary Pop Vocal Performance, Male.
 It was awarded to Paul McCartney. (thanks, Tommy - Flower Mound, TX)

 In August 1966, the long-defunct British music magazine Disc And Music Echo asked Kinks frontman Ray Davies to review the then newly released Revolver album.
 This is how he reacted to this song: "I bought a Haydn LP the other day and this sounds just like it.
 It's all sort of quartet stuff and it sounds like they're out to please music teachers in primary schools.
 I can imagine John saying: 'I'm going to write this for my old schoolmistress'.
 Still it's very commercial."

-The chorus of this song was sampled as part of Sinead O'Connor's 1994 song "Famine," which was based on the story of the potato famine in Ireland. (thanks, Annabelle - Eugene, OR)
+The chorus of this song was sampled as part of Sinead O'Connor's 1994 song "Famine," which is based on the story of the potato famine in Ireland. (thanks, Annabelle - Eugene, OR)